mdb/mdb.github.io/content/blog/2026-04-13-verifying-terraform.md

 ### Root modules vs. child modules

-**Child module tests** verify the [child module](https://mikeball.info/blog/scalable-terraform-patterns-reuse-and-repeatability/#child-modules-generic-composable-recipes)'s own interface and behavior in isolation, outside its usage amongst consumers.
+_Child_ module tests verify the [child module](https://mikeball.info/blog/scalable-terraform-patterns-reuse-and-repeatability/#child-modules-generic-composable-recipes)'s own interface and behavior in isolation, outside its usage among consumers.
 In my experience, they typically run as part of the child module's independent CI/CD lifecycle, outside that module's use amongst consumers: